dappre/qiy-node/qs-user-node.md

 ### 8.1.5 D4 Individual chooses DP

-### 8.1.6 D5 Qiy Node of Individual Forwards the Reference Request
+### 8.1.6 D5 Qiy Node of Individual Forwards Reference Request

 The Qiy App of the Data Provider receives the Data Reference Request, see [7.3 Receive Message](#73-receive-message).